greeta-twitter-01/twitter-api/README.md

 - this script will build kafka, elastic and other third-party docker images and start environment with your code changes

 - Warning!
-Make sure that all kafka containers are successful are started successfully! (see `Kafka Containers Troubleshooting` below)
+Make sure that all kafka containers are started successfully! (see `Kafka Containers Troubleshooting` below)

 ```
 sh docker-app-start.sh